brightertiger/notes/notes/probml/probml-19-ssl.md

         -   Use unlabeled dataset
         -   Minimize reconstruction error
     -   Self-supervised
-        -   Labels are created from ulabeled dataset algorithmically
+        -   Labels are created from unlabeled dataset algorithmically
         -   Cloze Task
             -   Fill in the blanks
         -   Proxy Tasks